greenplum-db/GreenplumPython-archive/README.md

 GreenplumPython provides a pandas-like table API that
 1. looks familiar and intuitive to Python users
 2. is powerful to do complex analytics, such as statistical analysis, with UDFs and UDAs
-3. encapsulates common best practices and avoids common pitfalls in Greeenplum, compared to writing SQL directly
+3. encapsulates common best practices and avoids common pitfalls in Greenplum, compared to writing SQL directly

 # Selecting the Database of Your Data